 - Silver – tax bill is $5,385 on prize of $15,000

 - Gold – tax bill is $8,986 on prize of $25,000

-And that’s just the tax on the prize money associated with the medal.
-If our olympians really want to do things correctly, they will have to pay tax on the medal itself too.
+And that’s just the prize money tax rate associated with the medal.
+If our Olympians really want to do things correctly, they will have to pay tax on the medal itself too.

 Some think that our “amateur” athletes should get tax relief similar to that which we extend to our military personnel.
 They do represent the United States, but I’m not sure the public policy reasons are quite the same.